PostHog/posthog.com/contents/customers/airbus.md

 Put simply, there was no unified tool for gathering data and each application would frequently use its own stack entirely.

-“Many of our 10,000 apps are just for internal usage, but around 4,000 of them have external users who come to us to buy aircraft or services,” explains Francois Toulouse, a Product Owner in Airbus’ User Behaviour Analytics team.
+"Many of our 10,000 apps are used for machine to machine data transfer but 3,000 are web and mobile applications used by Airbus & suppliers employees and 100 are dedicated to our end customers who come to us to buy aircraft and services," explains Francois Toulouse, the Product Owner of Airbus’ User Behaviour Analytics team.
 “The challenge was that nobody was able to say who these users were, or what features they used.
-All we could do was look at login logs in Splunk to count them.”
+All we could do was look at login logs in Splunk to count them on some applications.”

-As a result, Francois’ team realized that Airbus needed a single, dedicated tool with which to collect and analyze usage data from these 4,000 applications.
+As a result, Francois’ team realized that Airbus needed a single, dedicated tool with which to collect and analyze usage data from these 3,000 applications.
 He began researching potential tools such as Piwik Pro, Matomo, and Google Analytics — but each of these proved unusable at the scale Airbus needed them.

 “One of my colleagues wanted to use Matomo, but they eventually said we were too huge for them,” says Francois.
 “They ended up not even continuing the conversation with us because our scale was too big...and [we couldn’t use Google Analytics for GDPR reasons either](/blog/best-gdpr-compliant-analytics-tools).”